YellowJacketLinux/CPAN-RPM/README.md

 `package` defined in the file).
 In such cases, I only create a single `Provides:` that matches what is expected for the source file name.

+### Module Install Compatibility

+The RPM spec file (and resulting `.src.rpm`) *hopefully* will be buildable on most RPM based GNU/Linux distributions with the minimum required Perl version but the installable RPM package will only work on distributions with the same Perl version *and* `@INC` scheme for vendor packaged modules.

+To avoid the installable RPM package installing on GNU/Linux distributions with a different Perl version and/or `@INC` scheme, the RPM spec file needs to have a conditional block.

+#### `.noarch.rpm` target:

+    %if 0%{?perl5_API:1} == 1
+    Requires: %{perl5_API}
+    %else
+    Requires: perl(:MODULE_COMPAT_%(eval `perl -V:version`; echo $version))
+    Requires: %{perl5_vendorlib}
+    %endif

+On YJL and other system that use the previously described `%{perl5_API}` macro, that macro limits where it can be installed.
+For distributions without that macro, it falls back to the ‘Red Hat Way’ with the additional requirement of ensuring the directory defined by `%{perl5_vendorlib}` exists for use.

+#### Binary target:

+    %if 0%{?perl5_API:1} == 1
+    Requires: %{perl5_ABI}
+    %else
+    Requires: perl(:MODULE_COMPAT_%(eval `perl -V:version`; echo $version))
+    Requires: %{perl5_vendorarch}
+    %endif

+On YJL and other system that use the previously described `%{perl5_ABI}` macro, that macro limits where it can be installed.
+For distributions without that macro, it falls back to the ‘Red Hat Way’ with the additional requirement of ensuring the directory defined by `%{perl5_vendorarch}` exists for use.

 The `%prep` section
 -------------------